shahbaz17/javascript-bits/README.md

 IDontCareAddingVarInMyName                            = "LikeABoss"
 ```
 - Avoid doing one line instantiation
-- Its good to align things, but not always!
+- Its good to indent things, but not always!
 - Without a `var`, are you serious?
 Ok add ```use strict``` at the top of the file

-##Indentation
+##Alignment
-There is a friction in JS developers when it comes to indentation, some have an opinion on never indent things, some wants to indent everything.
+There is a friction in JS developers when it comes to alignment, some have an opinion on never align things, some wants to align everything.
 So here is what I use.

 - Always align the declarations/instantiation
 ```javascript